radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have added features and addressed a dplyr deprecation issues.
+See NEWS.md for details.

+## Test environments

+* macOS, R 4.3.1
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the number of non-standard dependencies.
+However, this note is not easily addressed without substantially inconveniencing users that rely on the web (shiny) interface available for all radiant packages

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have added features and addressed some ggplot deprecation issues.
 See NEWS.md for details.

 ## Test environments